The deadline for applying to the Fall 2017 Radiography Professional Phase was March 1, 2017

 Mandatory Information Sessions for the Fall 2018 Radiography Professional Phase

-Assoc.
-In Applied Science Degree
+Associate In Applied Science Degree

-The Radiography program seeks to provide each student with the didactic, laboratory and clinical education to become a qualified entry level Radiologic Technologist.
+The Radiography Program seeks to provide each student with the didactic, laboratory, and clinical education to become a qualified entry level Radiologic Technologist.
 The program provides each student the opportunity to develop technical skills, enhance critical thinking and strengthen interpersonal behavior through educational activities.